MingSun-Tse/TPP/README.md

 ```
 The log txt is at the path `log/log.txt` under this folder.
 The log txt documents *everything* you need to reproduce the result (e.g., git commit ID and the script), thanks to [smilelogging](https://github.com/MingSun-Tse/smilelogging).

-We only release a few [ckpts](https://github.com/MingSun-Tse/TPP/releases/tag/v0.1) (those on ImageNet as these are the most weight-carrying experiments).
+Currently, we only release a few [ckpts](https://github.com/MingSun-Tse/TPP/releases/tag/v0.1) (those on ImageNet as they are the most weight-carrying experiments).
 Others are omitted because they consume too much of the GitHub space.
 This said, if you want them anyway, welcome to drop me a line (wang.huan@northeastern.edu).
 Enjoy!

 ## Acknowledgments